Glossary

 Common law

-Term not used in BC law.
-Often used to refer to a marriage-like relationship that's lasted a certain length of time, usually one or two years.
+Note a legal term, but in BC family law often used to refer to unmarried couples who live together in a marriage-like relationship for at least two years.
 Used in some federal laws to refer to a marriage-like relationship of a year or longer.

 Conduct order